bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ### Using `this.$bvModal.show()` and `this.$bvModal.hide()` instance methods

-When BootstrapVue is installed as a plugin, or the `ModalPlugin` plugin is used, BoostrapVue will inject a `$bvModal` object into every Vue instance (components, apps). `this.$bvModal` exposes several methods, of which two are for showing and hiding modals:
+When BootstrapVue is installed as a plugin, or the `ModalPlugin` plugin is used, BootstrapVue will inject a `$bvModal` object into every Vue instance (components, apps). `this.$bvModal` exposes several methods, of which two are for showing and hiding modals: